alperen-ozdemir/alperen-ozdemir/README.md

 <p align="justify">
  Hello visitor, I am a Computer Engineer recently working on Java Backend technologies.
 Additionally, even though I feel guilty pleasure about it, I develop for web platforms using PHP and vanilla JS and for mobile platforms Android and iOS using Java and Swift.
 I enjoy fast switching between Debian-based distributions.
 Security applications and research are other areas of interest for me.
-Additionally, I can state that I frequently automate time-consuming jobs and create bots to complete them.
+I can state that I frequently automate time-consuming jobs and create bots to complete them.
 Regarding my interests in technology, I believe that the most recent technology is not always the best.
 If you want, the platforms at the bottom right will take you to me.
 </p>